sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/intro.md

 > NOTE: Creating the patches directory is not mandatory unless instructed by the components defined in your overlay.

 ### Create a Sourcegraph overlay

+The [kustomization.template.yaml](#template) file found in the overlays/template directory serves as a starting point for creating a custom overlay for your deployment.
+This template file includes a list of components that are commonly used in Sourcegraph deployments.
+To create a new overlay, you can copy this template file to the desired overlay directory (e.g. overlays/production) and name it kustomization.yaml.
+Then, you can enable or disable specific components by commenting or uncommenting them in the overlay file.
+This allows you to customize your deployment to suit your specific needs.

 **Step 1**: Create a new directory within the `overlays` subdirectory.